RL4M/KeAP/README.md

 **Note: the best checkpoint is saved in** `OUTPUT_DIR/`.

-### PROBE tasks
+### PROBE Tasks
-<span id="PROBE-tasks"></span>
 Semantic similarity inference and binding affinity estimation are tasks from [PROBE](https://github.com/kansil/PROBE).
-The codes for PROBE can be found in `src/benchmark/PROBE`.
+The code for PROBE can be found in `src/benchmark/PROBE`.

-To test KeAP on these tasks:
+To validate KeAP on these two tasks, you need to:
-- First extract embeddings using pre-trained KeAP by running the `src/benchmark/PROBE/extract_embeddings.py` script.
+- First extract embeddings using pre-trained KeAP by running `src/benchmark/PROBE/extract_embeddings.py`.
-- Then change the paths in `src/benchmark/PROBE/bin/probe_config.yaml`
+- Then, change paths listed in `src/benchmark/PROBE/bin/probe_config.yaml` accordingly.
 - Finally, run `src/benchmark/PROBE/bin/PROBE.py`.

 Detailed instructions and explanations of outputs can be found in [PROBE](https://github.com/kansil/PROBE).

-### PPI task
+### PPI Task
-<span id="PPI-tasks"></span>
-The code for the protein-protein interaction downstream task is from [GNN-PPI](https://github.com/lvguofeng/GNN_PPI).
-The codes for PPI can be found in `src/benchmark/GNN_PPI`.
+The code for PPI can be found in `src/benchmark/GNN_PPI`, which was modified based on [GNN-PPI](https://github.com/lvguofeng/GNN_PPI).

-To test KeAP for protein-protein interaction (PPI) prediction:
+To validate KeAP for PPI prediction:
-- First extract embeddings using pre-trained KeAP by running the `src/benchmark/GNN_PPI/extract_protein_embeddings.py` script.
+- First extract embeddings using pre-trained KeAP by running `src/benchmark/GNN_PPI/extract_protein_embeddings.py`.
 - Run `src/benchmark/GNN_PPI/run.py`.